EliasADU/elias-utils/README.md

 # elias-utils
 Tiny utilities that I use frequently

-anynotes.ahk: opens up Notepad++ (assuming it is installed in the default Windows 10 directory) when F24 is pressed.
+anynotes.ahk: opens up Notepad++ (assuming it is in the start menu) when F24 is pressed.
   You should probably remap some key to F24 for this.

 goog.ahk: Searches selected text on google when ctrl+shift+c is pressed.